bartooo/semaphores-thread-synchronization/README.md

 ## About <a name = "about"></a>

+Project for SOI (Operating Systems) course at Warsaw University of Technology.
 Project solves the Producer-Consumer problem using semaphores.
 There are three types of Users:
 - VIP Users (Producer)
 - Normal Users (Producer)
 - Reader (Consumer)